section-engineering-education/engineering-education/articles/inter-vlan-routing/index.md

 ![Ping PC2 from PC1](/engineering-education/inter-vlan-routing/ping.jpg)

 ### Conclusion
 Inter-VLAN routing is an essential concept for anyone who has the passion for networking.
-It is the convenient and better way for subdividing a large LAN and for enabling communication between the network hosts.
+It is the convenient and better way to subdivide a large LAN and to enable communication between the network hosts.

 You can find more information about inter vlan routing [here](https://contenthub.netacad.com/srwe/4.1.1).

 To summarize:
-- We learned about what VLAN routing is.
+- We learned what VLAN routing is.
 - We explored different methods to route.
 - We configured the route using route-with-stick method.

+Happy coding.

 ---
 Peer Review Contributions by: [Srishilesh P S](/engineering-education/authors/srishilesh-p-s/)